 How to make eggnog cheesecake

-Eggnog cheesecake is made with cream cheese, sugar, flour, eggs, eggnog, milk, rum extract and nutmeg.
-Beat the cream cheese first to ensure it is smooth and no clumps remain.
-Follow it with the sugar and flour, then the eggs and eggnog.
-Finally add the rum extract and nutmeg for flavor.
+- Make the filling: Beat the cream cheese until it is smooth and lump free.
+Next, mix in the sugar and flour, then the eggs and eggnog.
+Finally, add the rum extract and nutmeg for extra flavor.

 Ginger Snap Crust